ybly/blog/src/projects/yinboly-portfolio.md

 ## 🎓 Learning Gatsby

-** [in-depth tutorial for creating a site with Gatsby](https://www.gatsbyjs.com/docs/tutorial/getting-started/).** It starts with zero assumptions about your level of ability and walks through every step of the process.

-Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.com/).
-Here are some places to start:
+Full documentation for Gatsby lives on the [gatsbyjs.com](https://www.gatsbyjs.com/).

-**To dive straight into code samples, head [to our documentation](https://www.gatsbyjs.com/docs/).** In particular, check out the _Guides_, _API Reference_, and _Advanced Tutorials_ sections in the sidebar.
+**To dive straight into code samples, head to the [documentation](https://www.gatsbyjs.com/docs/).** In particular, check out the _Guides_, _API Reference_, and _Advanced Tutorials_ sections in the sidebar.

+Great places to start with crate a site with Gatsby:

+1. Gatsby starter used for this site _[gatsby-starter-hello-world](https://www.gatsbyjs.com/starters/gatsbyjs/gatsby-starter-hello-world/)_.

+2. in-depth _[tutorial](https://www.gatsbyjs.com/docs/tutorial/getting-started/)_ for creating a site with Gatsby.

 ## 🚀 Deploy

-This site is deployed and hosted on [Netlify](https://netlify.com)
+This site is deployed and hosted on [Netlify](https://netlify.com).